Continuing Education Activity

 In Vitro Fertilization (IVF) and Intracytoplasmic Sperm Injection (ICSI)

-IVF can be used in couples where intrauterine insemination has failed and where there are known conditions precluding the use of simpler techniques.
+IVF can be used in couples where intrauterine insemination with ovarian stimulation has failed, in women over 40 years of age, or where there are known conditions precluding the use of simpler techniques such as bilateral tubal disorders.
 IVF involves the fertilization of the female egg outside of her body.
 About 100,000 sperm are added for each egg in a special medium.
+(It does not appear to make any difference if the sperm used for ICSI is from ejaculated semen or from direct testicular extraction (TESE) as there is no significant variation in either miscarriages or live birth rates.)
 A minimum of 50,000 to 500,000 motile sperm are generally required for IVF; otherwise, ICSI will be required.
 Usually, about 12 eggs are retrieved per cycle.
-After 2 days, the embryos from successfully fertilized eggs are at the 3 to 8 cell stage.
+After 2 days, the embryos from successfully fertilized eggs are at the 3 to 8-cell stage.
 Two to four embryos are implanted into the female partner, and the remaining embryos are frozen.
 Pregnancy rates are reported at 10% to 45%.